JoonHyeok-hozy-Kim/ai_paper_study/text_books/elmnts_info_theory/ch04/05/note.md

 # 4.5 Functions of Markov Chains

-### Theorem) Upper and Lower Bound of the Function of the Markov Process
+### Theorem 4.5.1) Upper and Lower Bound of the Function of the Markov Process
 - Theorem)
   - Let
     - $`X_1, X_2, \cdots, X_n`$ form a stationary Markov chain